Boston University Terriers men's ice hockey: Beanpot results

 Boston University is sometimes jokingly referred to as “Beanpot University” because of its success in the annual mid-season hockey tournament called the Beanpot.
 This highly anticipated single-elimination tournament is contested by Boston University, Northeastern University, Harvard University, and Boston College, with the winner receiving the coveted Beanpot trophy and bragging rights over its Boston rivals.
 The four-team tournament is played on the first two Mondays of February at the TD Garden.
-Of the 62 Beanpots played since the 1952–1953 season, Boston University has been victorious on 31 occasions.
-The Terriers' last win came in 2022 as they defeated Northeastern University 1-0 in the final round.
+Of the 63 Beanpots played since the 1952–1953 season, Boston University has been victorious on 32 occasions.
+The Terriers' last win came in 2025 as they defeated Boston College 4-1 in the final round.